Frequently asked questions

 What do the conformance levels mean?

 There are three.
-Level 1 — Declared: a valid manifest is served.
-Level 2 — Rendered: the declared disclosures are visible on the page.
-Level 3 — Evidenced: Level 2 plus a retained, hash-indexed evidence trail.
+Level 1 · Declared: a valid manifest is served.
+Level 2 · Rendered: the declared disclosures are visible on the page.
+Level 3 · Evidenced: Level 2 plus a retained, hash-indexed evidence trail.
 A site with no manifest is not started; the levels begin at 1.

 Does this work on Wix, Squarespace, Webflow or WordPress?

 The snippet is a single script tag, so it runs anywhere you can add header code: WordPress (we ship a plugin), Webflow, Squarespace (Business plan), Shopify, custom sites, or Google Tag Manager.
 The manifest must be served from your domain.
 Platforms with root access serve the file directly; the rest use the spec’s fallback or a small reverse proxy.
 Wix sandboxes third-party scripts, so support there is best-effort.
-The install guide is honest about each platform.
+The install guide covers each platform.

 Do you detect AI content?